 The Satellite Panel extension kit (and user supplied Cat-5 cable) replaces any existing Shot Box cabling.
 Power is supplied by the power supply, not the Main panel.
-The single-connector end of the Y-cable connects to the Shot Box, and the other RJ-45 cable end connects via adapters to the Video Processor Frame Editor port (Figure 92).
+The single-connector end of the Y-cable connects to the Shot Box, and the other RJ-45 cable end connects via adapters to the Video Processor Frame Editor port (Figure 78).

-Figure 92.
+Figure 78.
 Shot Box Panel Extension Cabling, Editor Port Connection

-The default Video Processor frame editor port is J11, but a different port can be configured if desired using the Eng Setup Port & Device Definition menu.
+The Video Processor frame editor port can be configured if desired using the Eng Setup Port & Device Definition menu.